RoyRin/astra-worktest/README.md

 2.
     You should determine a Performance Gap Recovered (PGR) metric by
-        1. comparing the performance of the weaker model when prompted with "gold" few-shot examples,
+        1. comparing the performance of the weaker model when prompted with "gold" few-shot examples,  < done
-        2. the performance of the strong model when prompted with "weak-labelled" few-shot examples,
+        2. the performance of the strong model when prompted with "weak-labelled" few-shot examples, < done
-        3. the performance of the strong model when prompted with "gold" few-shot examples.
+        3. the performance of the strong model when prompted with "gold" few-shot examples. < done